 However, channel 1 and channel 2 can have a difference in offset value which is specified in ΔV{POS} (see Static electrical characteristics).

-To implement a correct offset compensation of PO duty cycle, each channel must be compensated separately.
+To implement a correct offset compensation of PO duty cycle and analog OUT, each channel must be compensated separately.

 1.3 Over Current output (OC)